17601339102/upgrade/README.md

 # upgrade
-hello github
+Hello github,
-Today i want to do a project.this project is to practice curd
+today i want to do a project.this project is to practice curd